kaarthis/Projects/README.md

 -->

 <!---- [TODO]  CONTENT GOES BELOW ------->

-_The creators of this repository **DO NOT EXPECT REUSE**._

-If you do use it, please let us know via an email or leave a note in an issue, so we can best understand the value of this repository.
+_This code was not created with a strong expectation that others outside the immediate creators would reuse or contribute to it.
+If you do reuse it, please let us know via an email to the person noted in the CODEOWNERS file, so we can best understand the value of this repository._
 <!------====-- CONTENT GOES ABOVE ------->